National Soccer Hall of Fame: 2009 ballot

-In 2009, the Hall of fame inducted Jeff Agoos and Joy Fawcett into the Hall of Fame in the player category.
+In 2009, the Hall of Fame inducted Jeff Agoos and Joy Fawcett in the Player category.

 2010 ballot

-In 2010, Thomas Dooley and Preki Radosavljević were inducted in the player category, Kyle Rote, Jr. in the Veteran category and Bruce Arena in the Builder category.
+In 2010, Thomas Dooley and Preki Radosavljević were inducted in the Player category, Kyle Rote, Jr. in the Veteran category, and Bruce Arena in the Builder category.

 2011 ballot

-On February 17, 2011, the Hall of Fame announced the candidates eligible for induction into the Hall of Fame in 2011.
-This list included individuals for all three categories, Player, Veteran and Builder.
-On March 29, 2011, the Hall of Fame announced that Cobi Jones, Eddie Pope and Earnie Stewart had been elected for induction into the Hall of Fame in the 2011 Player category.
-Bruce Murray was selected in the Veteran category, and Bob Gansler was elected in the Builder category.
+On February 17, 2011, the Hall of Fame announced the candidates eligible for induction into the Hall for that year in all three categories.
+On March 29, 2011, the Hall of Fame announced that Cobi Jones, Eddie Pope, and Earnie Stewart would be inducted in the Player category.
+Bruce Murray was selected for the Veteran category, and Bob Gansler was selected in the Builder category.

 2012 ballot

-On January 31, 2012, the United States Soccer Federation announced that the ballots were finalized for the Class of 2012.
-Voting began on the day of the announcement and will continue until February 17.
-Twelve players were added to the ballot after qualifying for the first time.
+On January 31, 2012, the United States Soccer Federation announced that the ballots were finalized for the Induction Class of 2012.
+Voting began on the day of the announcement and continued until February 17.
+Twelve Players were added to the ballot after qualifying for the first time.
 They included Tony Meola, Claudio Reyna, Jose Burciaga Jr., Ronald Cerritos, Lorrie Fair, Jennifer Lalor, Ronnie O'Brien, Ante Razov, David Regis, Thori Staples Bryan, Greg Vanney and Kerry Zavagnin.
-Of the remaining nine players in the pool, Mike Burns, Peter Nowak, Carlos Valderrama and Peter Vermes are in their final year of eligibility.
+Of the remaining nine players in the pool, Mike Burns, Peter Nowak, Carlos Valderrama, and Peter Vermes were in their final year of eligibility.

-On February 29, 2012, the USSF announced the induction of Tony Meola, Claudio Reyna, Tony DiCicco, and Desmond Armstrong into the Hall of Fame.
-Reyna and Meola greatly exceeded the two-thirds threshold required to enter the Hall, receiving 96.08% and 90.20% of the vote respectively.
+On February 29, 2012, the USSF announced the induction of Tony Meola and Claudio Reyna in the Player category, Desmond Armstrong in the Veteran category, and Tony DiCicco in the Builder category.
+Reyna and Meola greatly exceeded the two-thirds threshold required to enter the Hall, receiving 96% and 90% of the vote respectively.

 2013 ballot

-On October 11, 2013, the USSF inducted two former U.S. international and MLS stars into the Hall of Fame.
-Forward Joe-Max Moore and the versatile Peter Vermes were the only players inducted in 2013.
+On October 11, 2013, the Hall of Fame inducted Joe-Max Moore as a Player and Peter Vermes as a Veteran.

+2014 ballot

+On February 14, 2015, the Hall of Fame inducted the Class of 2014: Kristine Lilly (Player), Brian McBride (Player), and Bob Bradley (Builder).

+2015 ballot

+On April 8, 2015, the USSF announced the Hall of Fame Class of 2015: Kasey Keller (Player), Glenn Myernick (Veteran), and Sigi Schmid (Builder).

+2016 ballot

+On May 5, 2016, the USSF announced the Hall of Fame Class of 2016: Brandi Chastain (Player), Shannon MacMillan (Veteran), and Don Garber (Builder).
+Garber later deferred his enshrinement in the Hall to 2018.

 2017 ballot

-On August 3, 2017, former U.S. Women's National Team goalkeeper Briana Scurry, and Joe Machnik were elected to the National Soccer Hall of Fame in the player and builder categories respectively.
+On August 3, 2017, former United States women's national soccer team goalkeeper Briana Scurry and Joe Machnik were elected to the National Soccer Hall of Fame in the Player and Builder categories respectively.

 2018 ballot

-On May 31, 2018, five new Inductees were announced Cindy Parlow, Brad Friedel, Tiffeny Milbrett, Bob Contiguglia, Don Garber (Deferred from 2016).
+On May 31, 2018, five new Inductees were announced: Cindy Parlow Cone (Veteran), Brad Friedel (Player), Tiffeny Milbrett (Player), Bob Contiguglia (Builder), and Don Garber (Builder, deferred from 2016).
 The 2018 class was the first class enshrined at the new facility in Frisco, Texas.

+2019 ballot

+On September 21, 2019, the Hall of Fame inducted the Class of 2019: Abby Wambach (Player) and Sunil Gulati (Builder).